sidick/amiberry/docs/README.md

       sudo pacman -S base-devel sdl2 sdl2_ttf sdl2_image flac mpg123 libmpeg2

+Or if you're using an ARM based MacOS, you can use these instead:

+      brew install sdl2 sdl2_image sdl2_ttf libmpeg2 flac mpg123

 ## Getting Amiberry

 The latest stable releases come with binaries, that you can download from the [Releases](https://github.com/midwan/amiberry/releases) area.